webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azurre_Developer_AZ-204.md

 - **API Gateway (data plane or runtime)**
   - accepts request, verifies API key, enforces quotas, logs request.
   - API gateway sits between clients and services proxying API requests, applying policies, and collecting telemetry.
+  - **TLS**: Gateway handles handshake and verification.
   - no gateway, request are sent to back-end servers.
     - complex code(auth, rate limiting, proxy)
     - direct coupling(gateway proxy allows to modify request)
     - public endpoint exposes attack surface.
   - **Managed**: default gateway. all API traffic flows through Azure, regardless where backend is located.
   - **Self-hosted**: containerized version of default managed gateway for on-prem backends(hybrid or multicloud). manage APIs on-prem and across clouds from single API Management service in Azure.
+- **API Subscriptions Keys**
+  - secure API with subscription keys. valid keys are sent with developer request or it is rejected.
+  - subscription is a named container for subscription keys(two keys -easier to rotate).
+  - `curl --header "Ocp-Apim-Subscription-Key: <key string>" https://<apim gateway>.azure-api.net/api/path`
 - **API Management Policies**
   - Policies are a collection of Statements that are executed sequentially on the request or response of an API.
+  - **policy format**: `inbound, backend, outbound, on-error`.
+  - if error, policy jumps to `on-error` section.

 ```xml
 <!-- Sample Policy Format -->